 When your business moves into a new office, one of the first things you’ll want to do is put your own stamp on it to set the right atmosphere for your team.

-However, between choosing what stays, goes, or needs to be found, it can be difficult to know where to start when it comes to establishing how to best provide your staff with everything they need.
+However, when choosing what stays, goes, or needs to be found, it can be difficult to know where to start when establishing how best to provide your staff with everything they need.
 This can be very daunting as it can make a lot of difference to the health and happiness of your team.

-Just think about it; you and your employees spend a large portion of your week at work, so you really want to be making the most of you space!
-With too little open spaces, natural light, or fun activities, hey presto; you have the perfect recipe for disgruntled, uninspired, and unmotivated employees.
+With too few open spaces, natural light, or fun activities, hey presto; you have the perfect recipe for disgruntled, uninspired, and unmotivated employees.

 Ready to get the very best from your workforce?
 Here are our top tips for ensuring the right ambience in your office…